github/opensource.guide/_articles/getting-started/preparing.md

 Place the CODE_OF_CONDUCT file in your project's root directory so it's easy to find.

-The [Contributor Covenant](http://contributor-covenant.org/) is a drop-in code of conduct that has been adopted by [thousands of open source projects](http://contributor-covenant.org/adopters/).
+The [Contributor Covenant](http://contributor-covenant.org/) is a drop-in code of conduct that is used by [over 40,000 open source projects](http://contributor-covenant.org/adopters/), including Kubernetes, Rails, and Swift.
 The [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Angular Code of Conduct](https://github.com/angular/code-of-conduct/blob/master/CODE_OF_CONDUCT.md) are also two good code of conduct examples.

 Codes of conduct help protect not just your participants, but yourself.
 As you maintain your project, you may find that unproductive attitudes from other participants can make you feel drained or unhappy about your work.